-Invidia is well known for their exhaust parts for Subaru, but also other brands such as Acura, Ford, Honda, Mitsubishi, Infiniti, and more.
-They offer high quality parts, manufactured in Los Angeles, California.
+Invidia is well known for its exhaust parts for Subaru, but also other brands such as Acura, Ford, Honda, Mitsubishi, Infiniti, and more.
+They offer high-quality parts, manufactured in Los Angeles, California.

 Their exhaust systems for the Subaru WRX are very popular, and their catless j-pipe is an excellent choice.
 The catalytic converter is located next to the turbo so that it will heat up and start working faster, as well as make boost creep less likely.
 Invidia's catted downpipe is one of the best choices for the WRX.

 Yes, an aftermarket downpipe will make the car louder.
 Both downpipes high-flow catalytic converters and catless downpipes remove the largest restriction from the exhaust system.
 In addition to this, most aftermarket downpipes don't have a resonator like the stock one does

 Do I need a tune for a downpipe?

 Yes, a tune is absolutely required.
 You can either flash an off-the-shelf tune with a Cobb AccessPort, or for best results, have a custom tune made, either an e-tune or in a dyno tuning shop.